BleedingXiko/GhostHub/README.md

 ---

+## ⚠️ Known Issues

+- **Mobile Chat Limitation**: On mobile devices, you may need to view new media in a category before the chat becomes active again after viewing in fullscreen.
+- **iOS Fullscreen**: Some iOS devices may require tapping the video twice to enter fullscreen mode.
+- **Video Loading**: Very large video files may take a moment to buffer before playing smoothly.

 ## 💬 Final Notes

 GhostHub is meant to be light, fast, and ephemeral — like a digital campfire.
 Spin it up, invite a few ghosts, and shut it down when you're done.